forestgrape/coronavirus/index.md

 > Definitions are denoted like this and are valid throughout this page.
 Sometimes only throughout this page.

-### form of life
+### forms of life
 > <span id='form-of-life'> A *form of life* in a given environment is an identifiable  thing that can interact and influence parts of its environment and thereby produce things which are near the same and thus have near the same interaction patterns.
 These are called progeny or the next generation. </span>

 In other words, a form of live has memorized environment interactions and passes rough copies of those memories to the next generation.

-All known forms of life on earth interact with the environment at the molecular level on the basis of enzymes made of RNA and proteins, which catalyze interactions in watery solutions.
+All known forms of life on earth interact with the environment at the molecular level on the basis of enzymes made of RNA and proteins (all execept [viroids](#viroid)), which catalyze interactions in watery solutions.

 The simplest forms of life are:
-> *Viroids* are pieces of RNA able catalyze self reproduction.
+> <span id='viroid'>*Viroids* are pieces of RNA able catalyze self reproduction.</span>

-All other forms of life also encode enzymes made of proteins:
+All other known forms of life also encode enzymes made of proteins:
-> *Proteins* are chains of amino acids linked together. i.e. the interaction patterns
+> <span id='protein'>*Proteins* are chains of amino acids linked together. i.e. the interaction patterns</protein>

 Proteins are made by ribosomes:

-> *Ribosomes* read positive sense RNA, called *messenger RNA* or just *mRNA*, and select a amino acid for each tripple of RNA acids and chain these amino acids together to form proteins.
+> <span id='ribosom'> *Ribosomes* read positive sense RNA, called *messenger RNA* or just *mRNA*, and select a amino acid for each tripple of RNA acids and chain these amino acids together to form proteins.
 This process is called *translation*.

-### storage and decode options
+### lifetime storage and decode options
+[in work]
+4 forms of lifetime storage are known to be used on todays earth:
+* ##### ssRNA
+    single stranded RNA: very unstable and difficult and mutation rich duplication both mutations and recombinations occur upon duplication
+* ##### dsRNA
+    double standed RNA: unstable, duplication somewhat reliable possible
+* ##### ssDNA
+    single stranded DNA: hard to duplicate and mediocre stability
+* ##### dsDNA
+    double stranded DNA: very stable and reliable duplication possible

-7 forms to store protein codings are in use today on earth/as fare as we know:
+7 forms of combinations of lifetime storage and decode mechanisms are known to be in use on earth:
+* (+)ssRNA := Single stranded RNA, + sense
-* dsDNA := Double stranded DNA
+* (-)ssRNA := Single stranded RNA, - sense
 * ssDNA := Single-strand DNA
+* dsDNA-RT := gapped DNA
 * dsRNA := Double strand RNA
 * ssRNA-RT := DNA-RNA reverse transcribing
-* (+)ssRNA := Single stranded RNA, - sense
-* (-)ssRNA := Single stranded RNA, + sense
-* dsDNA-RT := gapped DNA
+* dsDNA := Double stranded DNA

+#### notes on storage
-However only dsDNA forms are able to encode all proteins for their entire metabolism and do photosynthesis on todays earth.
+* only dsDNA forms are able to encode all proteins for their entire metabolism and do photosynthesis on todays earth.
 All forms using one of the other storage options are thus dependent on dsDNA form and as defined below are called [viruses](#virus).

 > A *gene* denotes a piece of storage which encodes a single protein.